tomwphillips/tomwphillips.github.io/content/blog/2024-08-31_clojure_vim_repl.md

 Now I open up `src/noughts_and_crosses/model.clj` in vim.
 At the start of the file the namespace is defined with `(ns noughts-and-crosses.model)`.
 I type `(doc frequencies)` into the file then evaluate it  (`,ee`) and Clojure complains it can't resolve `doc`!
 Evaluating `*ns*` tells me I'm in the `noughts-and-crosses.model` namespace, so something is switching me into the file's namespace, but _isn't_ loading `doc` from `clojure.repl`.

 I couldn't get to the bottom of *why* this happens.
-I suppose the Leinigen REPL adds loads a bunch of namespaces for convenience.
+I suppose the Leinigen REPL loads a bunch of namespaces for convenience.